How more women in AI could change the world

 Solutions to patriarchy-induced struggles for equal pay, rights, and opportunity may also be on the horizon, should AI be stopped from propping up capitalistic pursuits at the expense of equality.

 All in all, the gender of a personal assistant’s voice may be the least of potential concerns, but the kind of thinking that perpetuates women as the product and men the builders is the kind that needs fixing.
-When women earn representation in this field, the emerging cycle of amplified bias in AI will not only be short-circuited but reversed.
+When women earn representation in this field, the emerging cycle of amplified bias in AI will be not only short-circuited but reversed.

 Debrah Lee Charatan is the cofounder, principal, and president of BCB Property Management.